instantiator/e-minus-docker-chain/README.md

 ## e-minus-docker-chain

+Docker support for e- and beebasm.

-1. Runs the e- compiler, created by [0xC0DE6502](https://github.com/0xC0DE6502), in a Docker container.
+1. Runs the e- compiler, created by 0xC0DE6502, to create 6502 assembly.
-2. Runs beebasm to subsequently compile the 6502 assembly into a disk image.
+2. Runs beebasm to compile that 6502 assembly into an executable in a disk image.

 With thanks to: